dlampa/rctcalc-redux/README.md

-# React Calculator
+# React Calculator with Redux and React-Router implementation

 TECHCareers assignment - React Calculator

 This assignment is meant to challenge your knowledge of state, prop and element rendering in React.
 React is currently one of the most popular and sought after front end technology at the moment, and having skills with it will greatly increase your employability.
+Redux is often used as a companion to React, and is favored for storing information over using state.
+React Router is used to create multiple pages in React, and is often used to keep applications and web pages organized.

 ## Requirements